 Partner School shall provide Student Data for the purposes of the Agreement in compliance with any applicable state or federal laws and regulations (including FERPA) pertaining to data privacy and security applicable to Partner School.
-If Partner School provides Education Records to Summit Learning, Partner School represents, warrants and covenants to Summit Learning, as applicable, that Partner School has:
+If Partner School provides Education Records to Gradient Learning, Partner School represents, warrants and covenants to Gradient Learning, as applicable, that Partner School has:

-- complied with all applicable provisions of FERPA relating to disclosures to school officials with a legitimate educational interest, including, without limitation, informing parents in their annual notification of FERPA rights that the Partner School defines "school official" to include service providers and defines "legitimate educational interest" to include services such as the type provided by Summit Learning; or
+- complied with all applicable provisions of FERPA relating to disclosures to school officials with a legitimate educational interest, including, without limitation, informing Caregivers in their annual notification of FERPA rights that the Partner School defines “school official” to include service providers and defines “legitimate educational interest” to include services such as the type provided by Gradient Learning; or

-- obtained all necessary parental or eligible student written consent to share the Student Data with Summit Learning, in each case, solely to enable Summit Learning's operation of the Services.
+- obtained all necessary written consent from a Caregiver or eligible Student User to share the Student Data with Gradient Learning, in each case, solely to enable Gradient Learning’s operation of the Services.

 3.2 Reasonable Precautions